For the Cool in You (song)

 "For the Cool in You" is a song co-written, co-produced and performed by American contemporary R&B singer Babyface.
 The song was written by Babyface, Daryl Simmons, and produced by the former, Simmons and L.A.
 Reid.
-It is the opening track on his third studio album of the same name and was issued as the album's first single on August 10, 1993 by Epic Records.
+It is the opening and title track to his third studio album (1993) and was issued as the album's first single on August 10, 1993, by Epic Records.
 The song peaked at #81 on the Billboard Hot 100 in 1993.

-In 1994, "For the Cool in You" was nominated for a Grammy Award for Best R&B Vocal Performance, Male; but lost to "A Song for You" by Ray Charles.
+In 1994, "For the Cool in You" was nominated for a Grammy Award for Best R&B Vocal Performance, Male.

-Former NBA player and jazz musician Wayman Tisdale covered the song titled "Jazz in You", which appeared on his 1995 debut album Power Forward.
+Then-NBA player and jazz musician Wayman Tisdale covered the song titled "Jazz in You", which appeared on his 1995 debut album Power Forward.

-It was notably featured in a Family Matters episode titled "Dr. Urkel and Mr. Cool".
+It was featured in the Family Matters episode "Dr. Urkel and Mr. Cool".

 Music video

 The official music video for the song was directed by Andy Morahan.